I’m just like you — just like every entrepreneur I know. I have a million ideas and I want to do them ALL right away!

 Choose One, Master It, Move On

 In his book, “Getting Things Done,” David Allen suggests you create a list of “Areas of Focus.”
 Start by looking at the areas you manage in your business (you can create a separate list for your personal life).
-In business you may have these areas: marketing, customer contact, product/service development, operations/administration, long-range planning/strategy, etc.
+In business you may have these areas: marketing, sales, finances, customer contact, product/service development, operations/administration, long-range planning/strategy, etc.

 Next, list all your possible projects in each of these areas.
 Once you have your full projects list, look them over and ask yourself: